 - BHA will offer a preference to any family that has been terminated from its HCV program due to insufficient program funding.
+(100 points) - Households with a project "Move-Up" referral (100 points)

-(100 points) - Family Unification/Emancipated Youth with a Family Unification Plan from the governing jurisdiction (20 points) - Veteran Preference (as required by State law).
-Granted to households with one or more active member(s) of the military, or a veteran discharged or released under conditions other than dishonorable, or a surviving spouse (as defined by the Department of Veteran Affairs) (15 points) - Elderly (62 or older), Disabled or Family (any 2- or more person household), status based on head of household or (10 points) - Date and time of application (tie breaker)
+- Family Unification/Emancipated Youth with a Family Unification Plan from the governing jurisdiction (20 points) - Veteran Preference (as required by State law).
+Granted to households with one or more active member(s) of the military, or a veteran discharged or released under conditions other than dishonorable, or a surviving spouse (as defined by the Department of Veteran Affairs) (15 points) - Elderly (62 or older), Disabled or Family (any 2- or more person household), status based on head of household or (10 points) - Date and time of application (tie breaker).